 Quick and Easy Croissants

 Croissants were first prepared by Viennese bakers to commemorate the end of Ottoman rule.
-Our simplified version eliminates the need to roll in layer of butter, not to mention extra fat.
+Our simplified version (also called crescent rolls) eliminates the need to roll in layer of butter, not to mention extra fat.

 This recipe makes 24 to 40 croissants

 |Evaporated milk||1/3 cup||3/4 cup|

 |Active Dry Yeast||2+1/4 tsp||4+1/2 tsp|

 Have liquid ingredients at 80°F and all other ingredients at room temperature.
 Place ingredients in pan in the order specified in your owner’s manual.
 Select dough/manual cycle.
 Do not use delay timer.
 At the end of the last kneading cycle, press STOP/CLEAR, remove dough and proceed with rising, shaping and baking instructions.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, 1/2 to 1 TBSP at a time.
 If it is too wet and sticky, add 1 TBSP of flour at a time.
 See our Bread Machine section for more helpful tips and information.

 Combine yeast, 1 cup flour, and other dry ingredients.
 Combine water and milk; heat to 120°-130°F.

 Hand-Held Mixer Method: Combine dry mixture and liquid ingredients, and butter in mixing bowl on low speed.
 Beat 2 to 3 minutes on medium speed.
 Add egg; beat 1 minute.
 By hand, stir in enough remaining flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.